HelpMe-Pls/Life-Engineering/Frontend/JavaScript/Async.md

 ---

 ### Event Loop
 - The mechanism which handles executing multiple chunks of your program _over time_, at each moment invoking the JS engine, called the "event loop".
-A vastly simplified pseudocode to illustrate the concepts.
-But it should be enough to help get a better understanding:
+Here's a simplified pseudocode to illustrate the concepts, but it should be enough to help get a better understanding:

 ```js
 // `eventLoop` is an array that acts as a queue (first-in, first-out)